saivamsikaruturi/vamsilabs-dev-notes-main/docs/springboot/Annotations.md

 * Specifically, @DeleteMapping is a composed annotation that acts as a shortcut for @RequestMapping(method=RequestMethod.DELETE)

 **@PathVariable**

 * @PathVariable annotation used on a method argument to bind the value of a URI template variable to a method argument.

 **RequestParam**

 * We can use @RequestParam to extract query parameters from the request.

+Difference between @RequestMapping & @GetMapping

+@RequestMapping is a general-purpose annotation used to map methods to various HTTP methods and URL patterns, while @GetMapping is a specialized annotation specifically used for mapping HTTP GET requests to methods.

+@RequestMapping can be used with any HTTP method, whereas @GetMapping is exclusively used for mapping HTTP GET requests.

+@RequestMapping requires explicit specification of the HTTP method(s) using the method attribute, while @GetMapping implicitly maps to the HTTP GET method.